-Eight bits of user data or protocol information are loaded into the HOTLink transmitter and are encoded.
-Serial data is shifted out of the three differential positive ECL (PECL) serial ports at the bit rate (which is ten times the byte rate).
+Eight or ten bits of user data or protocol information are loaded into the SMPTE HOTLink transmitter and, in DVB mode, are encoded.
+Serial data is shifted out of the three differential positive ECL (PECL) serial ports at the bit rate (which is 10 times the byte rate).

-The HOTLink receiver accepts the serial bit stream at its differential line receiver inputs and, using a completely integrated PLL Clock Synchronizer, recovers the timing information necessary for data reconstruction.
-The bit stream is deserialized, decoded, and checked for transmission errors.
-Recovered bytes are presented in parallel to the receiving host along with a byte-rate clock.
+The SMPTE HOTLink receiver accepts the serial bit stream at its differential line receiver inputs and, using a completely integrated PLL Clock Synchronizer, recovers the timing information necessary for data reconstruction.
+The bit stream is deserialized, and in DVB mode, decoded and checked for transmission errors.
+Recovered bytes are presented in parallel to the receiving host along with a byte rate clock.

-The 8B/10B encoder/decoder can be disabled in systems that already encode or scramble the transmitted data.
+The 8B/10B encoder/decoder can be disabled in SMPTE or DVB systems that already encode or scramble the transmitted data.
 I/O signals are available to create a seamless interface with both asynchronous FIFOs (i.e., CY7C42X) and clocked FIFOs (i.e., CY7C44X).
-A BIST pattern generator and checker allows testing of the transmitter, receiver, and the connecting link as a part of a system diagnostic check.
+A Built-In Self-Test pattern generator and checker allows testing of the transmitter, receiver, and the connecting link as a part of a system diagnostic check.